Strandja Memorial Boxing: Nikhat Zareen, Nitu strike gold for India | Sports-Games

 In all, the tournament featured over 450 boxers from 36 countries, including traditional powerhouses such as Kazakhstan, Italy, Russia, France and Ukraine, where Russia launched a military operation on Thursday despite global appeal for restraint.

 The Strandja Memorial is one of Europe's oldest boxing competitions and features high quality boxers from across the world.
-India's best ever performance in the prestigious tournament came in 2019, when Amit Phangal, Zareen and Meena Kumari Devi claimed gold medals for the country in addition to a silver and three bronze medals.
+India's best ever performance in the prestigious tournament came in 2019, when world silver-medallist Amit Panghal, Zareen and Meena Kumari Devi claimed gold medals for the country in addition to a silver and three bronze medals.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)